Call your custom search

 - Custom Configuration ID: The configuration ID of the selected Custom Search instance.
 This field is read only.

 - Market: The market where the results come from.
-Only available for Web, Image, and Hosted UI endpoints.
+Only available for Web, Image, Video, and Hosted UI endpoints.

-- Offset: The number of search results to return in the response.
-Only available for Web and Image endpoints.
+- Offset: The number of search results to skip before returning results.
+Available only for Web, Image, and Video endpoints.